anh56/ai_sec_dev/README.md

 |   |-- solution_theme_summary.csv  # quantitative results
 |   |-- analysis.ipynb              # for RQ2 and RQ3
 ```

+# Requirements
+Check the `requirements.txt` file for the necessary Python packages.

 # Data
 Including the full data with the discussion is too heavy so we only include the id and the sources along with the label.
 Full discussion data can be found the models.db database.